Contact us

 • Ability to let go of experience or look at it dispassionately.
 What worked before isn’t necessarily the right solution now

 • Avoids finger-pointing.
-Blame inhibits problem-solving.
+Blame inhibits problem solving.
 Change the language from “What did you do?” to “What happened that might be related to this?”

-• Ability to separate four tracks: understanding, investigation, decision-making and risk management
+• Ability to separate four tracks: understanding, investigation, decision making and risk management

 Knowing how to solve ill-defined problems in complex, new-world settings is an important skill set for organizations with their eye on the future.

+Consider the case of the bad biscuits that had factory workers perplexed.
+Instead of a glossy chocolate finish, biscuits were coming off one assembly line with an unappetizing white coat, rendering them unsaleable.
+What had changed?
+Was it the new chocolate supplier?
 The machine that dispersed the coating?
 Looking at the broader picture and considering the inter-relationship of the parts of the system as a whole, it was discovered that along the way a small vent had accidentally been closed, obstructing the blast of cool air on the biscuits that was required to achieve a desirable shiny chocolate finish.

 Real-world problems are complex, highly interconnected and dynamically changing over time.
 Businesses are wasting millions trying to solve challenging issues through trial and error.
 Often problems are exacerbated by previous attempts to solve them.